Case Study: Impact of Two-Component Tariffs for Manufacturing Facilities in Vietnam

 Insights

-• The higher cost for the Voltage below 6kV is driven by high capacity charge, despite the energy-rate reductions.
+The higher cost for the Voltage below 6kV is driven by high demand charge, despite the energy-rate reductions.

-• Recommendation: Target peak reduction measures (demand response, load-shifting) to reduce monthly Pmax: each kW reduced lowers monthly capacity charge directly and materially reduces Trial total cost (capacity share ~30%+).
+Recommendation: Target peak reduction measures (demand response, load-shifting) to reduce monthly Pmax: each kW reduced lowers monthly demand charge directly and materially reduces Trial total cost (demand share ~30%+).